-Murray and Rhude will anchor the defense as centerbacks with fellow seniors Abigail Rolofson and Alejandra Anguiano, sophomore Cosette Stephenson and freshman Nicole Donaldson competing for time at the right and left back spots.
+Murray and Rhude will anchor the defense as centerbacks with fellow seniors Abbey Rolofson and Alejandra Anguiano, sophomore Cosette Stephenson and freshman Nicole Donaldson competing for time at the right and left back spots.

 Perhaps the biggest gap to fill will be at goalkeeper with the loss of Wiedmer, who started for three years and was in place to be a fourth-year starter before the cancelation of the 2020 season.

 Platte County seniors Avery Krahenbill and Grace Neece are battling for the starting nod to be the next starting goalkeeper.

 “There are some unknowns,” Brantley said of her roster.
 “We will play like we want: to keep the ball and keep it moving and possess the game.
 We’ve got a lot of speed and I expect to use that in attacks and to finish.
 We are getting our backline organized and making sure our keepers stay healthy.”

 Platte County won’t know who will be in their district until later this month when postseason assignemnts are made official but is likely to be in a four-team Class 3 District 16 with Suburban Conference Blue Division rivals Smithville and Kearney.
 Those two are also the top competition to battle for a conference crown.
 The Pirates won 12, 15, 16, 15 and 13 games the past five years, stretch that included a district title in 2016 and a runner-up finish in districts the following year.